 The best part of the Advanced Shopify pricing plan is that everything is absolutely unlimited, so your storage capabilities are never ending.
 Feel free to upload as many products as you want, post as many videos and images as needed and bring in all the traffic you require.
-Abandoned cart recovery also comes with the Unlimited package, which ensures that you can reach those sales numbers that make the increased plan pricing worthwhile.
+Abandoned cart recovery also comes with the Advanced package, which ensures that you can reach those sales numbers that make the increased plan pricing worthwhile.

 The abandoned cart feature includes a handy area for managing all customers who have left their carts early to see if an email has been sent, and to figure out the reasons for their early departures.

 Finally, you can give dashboard access to 15 users, and the Shopify shipping discount is the best you can find compared to the other plans.

 Who is this Shopify Pricing plan best for?

 The Advanced Shopify Plan serves companies that would rather have their shipping handled by a third party.
 It's also nice for high-revenue companies that crave advanced reports, which allow for testing and projecting.
 You save a bit of money with the decreased transaction fees and increased Shopify shipping discounts, making it ideal for companies bringing in over $10,000 per month.

 Shopify Plus is the enterprise level system when you need resources to focus on things like marketing and design, as opposed to order management.
 Your site is fully hosted, and you don’t incur any transaction fees.
 The 200 TB of storage is more than enough to handle the most robust stores.